sous-chefs/maven/README.md

 - Chef 11+

 ### Cookbooks
-- java - java_ark LWRP used by the Maven LWRP
+- java - java_ark custom resource used by the Maven LWRP
 - ark - used to unpack the maven tarball
+- windows - used on windows platform

 ## Attributes
 - `node['maven']['version']` - specifies the version of maven to install.